freesurfer-rge/slothpu/docs/functional_units.md

 (for Fetch1, the LSB is inverted).
 Also during the Fetch0 stage, the Program Counter will reset the 'increment enabled' flag to True.
+The Program Counter is the only unit apart from the register file which can write to A and B buses, and it will *only* do so during the Fetch0 and Fetch1 stages.

 During the PC Update pipeline stage, the Program Counter will increase its value by 2 (wrapping), unless its 'increment enabled' flag is False.